-Net sales amounted to $\leqslant$ 329 million (267) corresponding to a sales growth of 24 percent.
-The adjusted EBITDA in the period was $\leqslant$ 15.3 million (12.5) corresponding to a margin of 4.6 percent (4.7), stable vs. last year.
+Net sales amounted to \in 329 million (267) corresponding to a sales growth of 24 percent.
+The adjusted EBITDA in the period was \in 15.3 million (12.5) corresponding to a margin of 4.6 percent (4.7), stable vs. last year.
 2022 in East Nordics was driven by a good demand for our products in Finland.
 In Baltics a part of sales has historically been cross boarder to Sweden and Finland, and this part of the business was for 2022 affected by the increasing costs for transportation and towards Sweden the weakening Swedish Krona.

-Net sales amounted to $\leqslant$ 436 million (402), corresponding to a sales growth of 9 percent.
-The adjusted EBITDA in the period was $\leqslant$ -3.8 million (7.8) corresponding to a margin of -0.9 percent (1.9).
+Net sales amounted to \leq 436 million (402), corresponding to a sales growth of 9 percent.
+The adjusted EBITDA in the period was \leq -3.8 million (7.8) corresponding to a margin of -0.9 percent (1.9).
 Currency effects were 3 percent negative on net sales and 6 percent negative on adjusted EBITDA.
-West Nordic region had a challenging 2022 as we in these markets where not able to offset the raw material price increases in the same pace as in our other segments due to that we in these markets generally have a longer order book which means that the pricing impacts during 2022 was delayed.
+West Nordic region had a challenging 2022 as we in these markets where not able to offset the raw material price increases in the same pace as in our other segments due to that we in these markets during 2022 was delayed.